JanLoebel/eufy-node-client/README.md

+# DEPRECATED
+Please checkout https://github.com/bropat/eufy-security-client he continued to develop the client there!

 # eufy-node-client

 Experiment to send/receive/control messages from eufy security.
 Currently I only have the doorbell with a station.
 My basic target is to be able to control the guard mode of the station and receive doorbell events if somebody is on the door.